 Why: Generic calls to action often show decreased engagement with ads.

-- Monitor ad strength for insights into how users may react to your ads.
+- Check Ad strength for insights into how users may react to your ads.

 Why: This metric is a valuable way to ensure you’re delivering the right messages to the right users.

 Why: This report helps you understand which of your headlines and descriptions resonate most with your customers.

 2. Create messaging that reflects your brand and the products and services you offer

 - Create ad text that appeals to users across devices.

 Why: A compelling call to action on one device tends to be compelling on other devices as well.

 - Focus on your headlines.